LostInDebugging/Dungeonmania-Refactoring/Pair_Blog.md

     that conductor.
 If a wire is already on and a switch that would turn that wire on is switched on, then the tickCount should not be updated.

+After completion:
+    - Added a conductor interface which wires and switches implement.
+    - the logical interface (in initial design) is actually implemented as a LogicalEntity interface which has a method switchState which takes in a map and checks the state of the logical entity.
+    - The LogicCondition ended up being an interface which had a isSatisfied method returning true if the logic condition was satisfied.
+Every Entity that implemented LogicalEntity had a LogicCondition field.
 **Changes after review**

 [Design review/Changes made]